 2. Stop Playing the Blame Game

 Although convenient, it’s a massive form of self-sabotage when we play the blame game.
 It’s usually relatively easy to point the finger and cast judgment towards others instead of looking at our actions.
-When we are hyper-focused on other people’s mistakes, we often miss learning many important lessons.
+When we are hyper-focused on other people’s mistakes, we often miss learning many important life lessons.
 People play the blame game for many reasons.
 You may be defensive when the light is shined on your wrongdoings.
 This can lead to you avoiding accountability which typically worsens the problem.

 3. Make Time for Self Reflection